delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

     head = node
 ```

-Here we define a function to insert elements to the head of the linkedlist.
+Here we define a function to insert elements to the head of the linked list.
 We simply move the current head to the next node in the list

 # Extra learning